wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 == Changelog ==
+= 2.1.9 - Released on 31 Jan 2023 =
+* New: Compatible with the latest WP and WC

+= 2.1.8 - Released on 23 Dec 2022 =
+* New: Compatible with the latest WP and WC

 = 2.1.7 - Released on 25 Nov 2022 =
 * Enhancement: Changed the Countdown Offer Location on Admin Setting.